api3dao/oev-docs/docs/oev/overview/auction-cycle.md

 # Auction Cycle

-We already explored how API3 OEV solution works at a high level and peaked into details of the OEV Network and OEV Auctioneer.
+We already explored how the API3 OEV solution works at a high level and peaked into details of the OEV Network and OEV Auctioneer.
 In this section, we're going to walk through the auction cycle in depth, detailing the steps involved in the auction process.

 ## Searching work